Hypothesis tests for structured rank correlation matrices: Introduction

+In this paper, we propose two classes of statistics to test $H_0$ in \eqref{eq:H0} for any fixed matrix $\B$ and examine their asymptotic properties under the null and under local alternatives.
+Gaussian approximations under $H_0$ in the high-dimensional setting rely on the results for $U$-statistics of \cite{Chen:2018} which utilize the bounds in \cite{Chernozhukov/Chetverikov/Kato:2017}.
+Our results differ from those of \cite{Han/Chen/Liu:2017}, \cite{Leung/Drton:2018}, and \cite{Drton/Han/Shi:2020} in that no distributional requirements on $\X$ are made other than continuity of its margins; in particular, we do not assume Normality of $\X$ or independence of its margins.

+We further focus on the special case of \eqref{eq:H0} when $\B$ induces full or partial exchangeability coined by \cite{Perreault/Duchesne/Neslehova:2019}.
+The latter paper develops a learning algorithm to find the blocks of $\T$, but does not consider testing $H_0$ in \eqref{eq:H0}.
+Here, we find a suite of original results, such as analytic expressions for the eigenvalues of the variance matrix of the empirical estimator of $\t_p$, that simplify the test statistics and their null distributions under partial exchangeability, and lead to scalable numerical strategies for real data implementation.

-The methodology developed here can find applications in model specification, validation and structure learning.
-This is because in a host of popular copula-based dependence models, $\T$ has indeed a particular structure.
-Examples are certain vines \citep{Czado:2019}, factors \citep{Krupskii/Joe:2015,Oh/Patton:2017} or nested and hierarchical models \citep{Joe:2015, Mai/Scherer:2012,Brechmann:2014,Hofert/Huser/Prasad:2018}.
+The methodology developed here is particularly relevant for model specification, validation and structure learning.
+Indeed, $\T$ has a particular structure in many copula models, which are widely used to capture non-Normal dependence.
+Examples are certain vines \citep{Czado:2019}, factors \citep{Krupskii/Joe:2015,Oh/Patton:2017} or nested and hierarchical models \citep{Mai/Scherer:2012,Brechmann:2014, Joe:2015, Hofert/Huser/Prasad:2018}.
 The literature on structure learning for these models is emerging.
-For example, algorithms have begun to be developed for hierarchical Archimedean copulas, see, e.g., \cite{Okhrin/Okhrin/Schmid:2013,Segers/Uyttendaele:2014,Gorecki/Hofert/Holena:2016,Gorecki/Hofert/Holena:2017,Cossette/Gadouri/Marceau/Robert:2019} and references therein.
-Learning the block structure of a matrix of pair-wise Kendall's tau under the partial exchangeability of the copula has been considered by \cite{Perreault/Duchesne/Neslehova:2019}.
-The methodology developed here can be utilized to design learning algorithms for more complex structures; see, e.g., \cite{Perreault:2020}.
+For example, algorithms are being developed for hierarchical Archimedean copulas, viz. \citep{Okhrin/Okhrin/Schmid:2013,Segers/Uyttendaele:2014,Gorecki/Hofert/Holena:2016,Gorecki/Hofert/Holena:2017,Cossette/Gadouri/Marceau/Robert:2019} and references therein.
+The tests proposed here can serve as a basis for learning algorithms for more complex structures; first steps in this direction are made in \cite{Perreault:2020}.